-Developed in the late 1950’s, Critical Path Method or CPM is an algorithm used for planning, scheduling, coordination and control of activities in a project.
-Here, it is assumed that the activity duration are fixed and certain.
+Developed in the late 1950s, Critical Path Method or CPM is an algorithm used for planning, scheduling, coordination and control of activities in a project.
+Here, it is assumed that the activity duration is fixed and certain.
 CPM is used to compute the earliest and latest possible start time for each activity.

 In this method, first of all, a list is prepared consisting of all the activities needed to complete a project, followed by the computation of time required to complete each activity.
 After that, the dependency between the activities is determined.
 Here, ‘path’ is defined as a sequence of activities in a network.
 The critical path is the path with the highest length.